WEEE-Open/pesto/README.md

 1. `git clone https://github.com/WEEE-Open/pesto.git`
 2. `cd pesto`
-3. In program folder: `./pinolo.py`
+3. In program folder: `./INSTALL.sh`

 PINOLO installs its dependencies automatically.
-If you prefer to do it manually:
+If you need to do it manually:

 ```bash
 python -m venv venv